lazzaralab/Brown-et-al_PDAC-hypoxia-EMT/README.md

 # Brown-et-al_PDAC-hypoxia-EMT

-This repository contains the code needed to reproduce the following figures from the paper Brown et al., "A histone methylation-MAPK signaling axis drives durable epithelial-mesenchymal transition in hypoxic pancreas cancer" (Pre-print on bioRxiv: https://doi.org/10.1101/2022.10.19.512869):
+This repository contains the code needed to reproduce the following figures from the paper by Brown et al., "A histone methylation-MAPK signaling axis drives durable epithelial-mesenchymal transition in hypoxic pancreas cancer" (pre-print on bioRxiv: https://doi.org/10.1101/2022.10.19.512869):
 * **Figure 1**
 * **Figure 4A-B**
 * **Supplementary Figures S1, S2, S3, S4, and S10**